Admin — Evaluations

 | Categories | Multi-select pills.
 Click All Categories to run every enabled test case; click individual chips to run a subset. |

-Start Evaluation is disabled until a template is picked.
 On submit the dialog calls startEvalRun, the row shows up in Recent Runs as pending, and the eval-runner Lambda picks it up asynchronously.
+The invocation target is always the tenant platform agent (see Agent target above).

 Studio — test case list